openstack/keystone/doc/source/configuringservices.rst

 such as user name, id, tenant name, id, roles, etc...

 The middleware will pass those data down to the service as headers.
-The detailed description of this archirtecture is in
+The detailed description of this architecture is available here :doc:`middleware_architecture`
-`the Middleware Architecture guide <middleware_architecture>`_

 Setting up credentials